 The ABCN also offers examination and certification for international candidates who are ineligible for primary (US) board certification.
-Primary training in Neurology and subspecialty training in CNP is required, as well as a current medical US license.
-Upon completing the examination(s), successful candidates will be awarded a ten-year "International Diplomate" in CNP or CNP with special qualification in Epilepsy Monitoring, NIOM, Critical Care EEG, or Pediatric EEG.
+Primary training in Neurology and nine to twelve months of subspecialty training in CNP are required, as well as a current medical US license.
+Upon completing the examination(s), successful candidates will be awarded a ten-year "International Diplomate" in CNP or CNP with special qualification in EM, NIOM, Critical Care EEG, or Pediatric EEG.